Item 38

 “Sheffield” in this context refers to the specific style of metalwork and “ribbed” (or fluted) design often associated with English silver and brass craftsmanship.

 • The 5-Way Configuration: A five-lamp setup was the professional standard for a 9-foot or 10-foot table.
-It ensured that the “shadow” cast by the balls was minimized, providing a perfectly even field of light across the entire slate—essential for the high-level play of the Willie Hoppe era (Item 244).
+It ensured that the “shadow” cast by the balls was minimized, providing a perfectly even field of light across the entire slate.

 • Coordinated Aesthetics: The fact that the 12″ glass shades are ribbed to match the Sheffield body parts indicates this was a custom-ordered “suite.”
 In the 1890s, high-end billiard rooms were designed as singular aesthetic units where the table, rack, and lighting all shared common design motifs.